-□ Develop understanding of the students with the concept of insurable risk and the basic principles, functions and working of the Life insurance and General insurance business.
+principles, functions and working of the Life insurance and General insurance business. rstanding of the students with the concept of insurable risk and the basic ons and working of the Life insurance and General insurance business.

 □ Equip the students with the knowledge and understanding of marketing the insurance products and provide service to the clients on selecting an appropriate policy, handling the payment of premium and settlement of the claims of Life insurance and General insurance business.